Tour Length

 4How many days are recommended for a trip to Sabi Sands?

 “We recommend a minimum package of 3 days (2 nights) in Sabi Sands, but a 4-day (3-night) trip would be better.
 This does depend to some extent on your level of interest in wildlife and how important it is to you to see the Big Five.
-Such is the quality of game viewing in Sabi Sands that even on a 2-day (1-night) trip you stand a fair chance of seeing most of the Big Five.
+Such is the quality of wildlife viewing in Sabi Sands that even on a 2-day (1-night) trip you stand a fair chance of seeing most of the Big Five.
 But a longer stay greatly improves your chances of a full house, and it also gives you a bit of time to soak up the unique atmosphere associated with being in the African bush.
 There is no reason why you couldn’t spend longer than 4 days in Sabi Sands.
 No matter how long you spend on safari, every day will reward you with fresh sightings and different photographic opportunities.
 But for someone with an average interest in wildlife, 4 days is probably the ideal balance.
 It should be noted that a 2-day safari to Sabi Sands will usually include only 1 night in the park, a 3-day safari is only 2 nights, and so on.
-And since most, if not all, camps and lodges in Sabi Sands offer two game drives per night to guests (one in the afternoon/evening and one in the morning), this means that a 2-day safari incorporates just two game drives (the equivalent of 1 day’s game viewing), while a 3-day safari is effectively the equivalent of 2 days of game viewing, and so on.”
+And since most, if not all, camps and lodges in Sabi Sands offer two game drives per night to guests (one in the afternoon/evening and one in the morning), this means that a 2-day safari incorporates just two game drives (the equivalent of 1 day’s wildlife viewing), while a 3-day safari is effectively the equivalent of 2 days of wildlife viewing, and so on.”

-5How much do safari packages in Sabi Sands cost?
+5How much will this safari cost?

 “Sabi Sands packages are mostly significantly pricier than Kruger safaris of comparable duration.
 This is because they are more exclusive, in terms of both accommodation and wildlife viewing.
 Rates for a 3-day, 2-night safari start at around US$500 per person per night, staying in a relatively basic tented camp (which will still be quite luxurious by most standards).
 You might be looking at a price in excess of US$1,500 per person per night at the top end of the luxury scale.
 You can increase this by the same amount for each additional night.
 If a full Sabi Sands package is beyond your means, you could look at one that combines some time in Kruger with a night or 2 in Sabi Sands.
-In this instance, we recommend one that visits Kruger first, so you’ll have seen all the commoner species of wildlife before you get to Sabi Sands. ”
+In this instance, we recommend one that visits Kruger first, so you’ll have seen all the more common species of wildlife before you get to Sabi Sands.”

 6Sabi Sands Safari Reviews